 Sept.
 23, 1958: Interview with Elvis Presley in the library of the U.S.S.
 Randall just before sailing

 Elvis had had a chaotic couple of days, taking the train up from Texas with his fellow soldiers to Brooklyn Army Terminal.
 He then gave a giant press conference and then boarded the ship.
 His mother had died just a month before, and Elvis was still in a whirlwind of grief.
-This interview has a different feel than the Press Conference, which was still kept somewhat light (Elvis was cracking jokes).
-Here he sounds exhausted, serious, and worried.
+He cracked jokes through the Press Conference, though, and eagerly talked about his mother when he was asked a question about her.
+Then, he slung on his duffel bag and walked up the gangplank.
+He was made to repeat his walk about 10 times so that all the photographers could get all the shots they wanted.
+It was a madhouse.
+Once on board, he checked in, and then went to the ship library to give his final interview State-side.
+The feel of the interview is very different from the Press Conference.
+The interview here is one-on-one.
+Here he sounds exhausted, serious, and unmistakably worried.
 Although he was not shipping out during wartime, there were other worries on his mind.
 First of all, what would life be like when he returned to America and his mother was no longer there?
 Second of all, he was leaving at the height of his newfound fame.
 He was so concerned that his fans would forget about him, that the music business would move on without him.
-The context of this interview was a busy chaotic world of interviews, press conferences, and – at night in his bunk – sobbing tears about his mother’s death.
+The context of this interview was a busy chaotic world of interviews, press conferences, and – at night in his bunk – tears about his mother’s death.
 Pat Hernon conducted this on-ship interview.
 You can hear voices in the background, doors opening and closing.
 Elvis is quiet and exhausted, somber.
 Hernon appears to be sensitive to the mood in the room in the recording.

 PAT HERNON: We’ve now moved down into the library of the USS Randall and we are now only minutes away from sailing time, and Elvis Presley wil shortly be on his way to Germany and a return to the United States – well, who knows.
 It will be some time anyway.
 Elvis, we have just a small group and a few moments to talk about things.
 I know you’re a pretty tired fella.
 You’ve had a busy couple of days getting here to the Brooklyn Port and getting ready to leave, haven’t you?